nehamurthy2005/Simple-Calculator/README.md

 ---

-You can customize the license section or add a screenshot if you'd like, but this structure should
+You can customize the license section or add a screenshot if you'd like, but this structure should give a solid base for the README.
+Let me know if you need further changes!